 bonkers.ie provides the most comprehensive broadband and TV comparison service in Ireland.

-We compare packages from all of Ireland's biggest providers such as And the good news is that we compare packages from Ireland's biggest providers, including Digiweb, eir, Pure Telecom, Sky Ireland, Virgin Media, and Vodafone.
+We compare packages from all of Ireland's biggest providers such as And the good news is that we compare packages from Ireland's biggest providers, including Digiweb, eir, Imagine, Pure Telecom, Sky Ireland, Virgin Media, and Vodafone.

 Whether you’re looking for a broadband-only deal, or bundle that includes phone and TV, our comparison service makes finding the right deal a cinch.